standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Father, can we go?
 It is past school-time.”

-“If it is past school-time, why did you not ask to {81}go at the proper time?
+“If it is past school-time, why did you not ask to go at the proper time?
 Why ask at all, if not at the right time?
 And using that ridiculous voice, as if there were some benefit to me in your sitting there!
 You are here to satisfy your own appetites.